miguelPerezOntiveros/javaGuides/README.md

 - Press '0' to go to chapter 10.
 - Press 'q' to go to chapter 11.
 - Press 't' to go to chapter 15.

-You can also use the scroll-tracking menu to go to specific sections.
+You can also use the scroll-tracking menu to go to specific sections, and the place your cursor at the top of the screen to bring down a chapter menu.

 ### To Do:
 - turn menus dynamic